HIVe

 Don’t be afraid to let go of ideas

-Short timelines can Be your Best Friend
+Short timelines can be your Best Friend

-Completed more research, as it‘s a complex topic with many factors (for example, technical and social challenges) and various stakeholders
+Completed more research, as it‘s a complex topic with many factors (for example, technical and social challenges) and various stakeholders.